Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for

-Although Bolivia has enjoyed strong economic growth in recent years, GDP remains among the lowest in South America.
+Although Bolivia had enjoyed strong economic growth prior to the Covid-19 pandemic, GDP remains among the lowest in South America.
 Many areas of the country outside the main cities are poor and undeveloped, and there is a sizeable proportion of the population which live in remote valleys and areas where telecom infrastructure has been chronically neglected.
 As a result, the penetration of telecom services is relatively low.

 The structure of Bolivia’s fixed telecom market is different from most other countries.
 Local services are primarily provided by 15 telecom cooperatives.
 These are non-profit-making companies privately owned and controlled by their users.
 Since the market was liberalised, the cooperatives have also provided long-distance telephony, while several also offer broadband and pay TV services.
 They have invested in network upgrades in a bid to improve services for customers, and to expand their footprints.

 Bolivia has a multi-carrier system wherein consumers can choose a long-distance carrier for each call by dialling the carrier’s prefix.
-A number of operators have also adopted fixed-wireless technologies, and some rent fibre-optic capacity.
+Several operators have also adopted fixed-wireless technologies, and some rent fibre-optic capacity.

-State-owned Empresa Nacional de Telecomunicaciones (Entel) is the country’s incumbent long-distance operator, also offering local telephony, DSL and satellite pay TV services.
+State-owned Empresa Nacional de Telecomunicaciones (Entel) is the country’s incumbent long-distance operator, also offering local telephony, DSL, and pay TV services.
 Its subsidiary Entel Movil is Bolivia’s largest mobile network provider.

 Since it was renationalised in 2007 Entel has focused on providing telecom services in rural areas under a project known as ‘Territory with Total Coverage’.
 This project aims to increase telecom coverage through mobile rather than through fixed networks.

-Bolivia has more than ten times as many mobile phones as fixed lines, and the trend towards fixed-mobile substitution continues.
-Besides Entel, another two companies offer mobile telephony: Tigo, wholly owned by Luxembourg-based Millicom International, and NuevaTel, trading as Viva and controlled by US firm Trilogy International.
+Bolivia has almost twenty times as many mobile phone subscribers as fixed line connections, and the trend towards fixed-mobile substitution continues.
+Besides Entel, two other companies offer mobile telephony: Tigo, wholly owned by Luxembourg-based Millicom International, and NuevaTel, trading as Viva and controlled by Trilogy International.
 A proposed deal to merge Millicom’s business units in the region with those of Liberty Latin America was called off in February 2019.